VilNE-Scanner/VilNE/README.md

 ## Background

 I recently came upon a blog post about CORS bypasses using DNS Rebinding which interested me, I cannot remember exactly which one although it may have been https://book.hacktricks.xyz/pentesting-web/cors-bypass .
 I have spent my career as a network defender and I have not had much experience with developing my own tools, but reading this got me interested to see what I could do in general.
 Quite honestly, I'm not sure that VilNE is doing anything new, and if this is already old news, well I've enjoyed learning a lot about any area which I had (and still have) not a huge amount of knowledge in.
-It has also opened my eyes to not being complacent about the trust I place on browsers and the internal network.
+As a defender this is going to give me a different view, and I think bolsters the argument for zero trust and treating everything as hostile.

 I would like to also thank ** whose javascript development skills are insane in comparison to my year 2000 geocities levels of web coding!
 Also ** for providing well needed infrastructure for the testing of this.